 From day one, students are taught how to think like software engineers, working on real-world projects in a collaborative environment.
 The devCodeCamp instructional team brings knowledge and passion as well as patience and empathy.
 The curriculum was designed with the demands of the market at the forefront, yet their core philosophy is to teach software concepts transferable to any programming language.
-Both programs also cover job seeking strategies, personal branding, resume and interview workshops.
+Both programs also cover job-seeking strategies, personal branding, resumes, and interview workshops.

 Recent devCodeCamp News